marmat/sketch-interpolate-paths/README.md

 - Position of points
 - Position of curve anchors
 - Path opacity
+- Path size (thickness)

 Todo:

-- All other path-level properties (Size, Color, ...)
+- All other path-level properties (Color, ...)

 Can't really be done: